Progesh/codeigniter-basic-login-form/README.md

 # CodeIgniter Secure Authentication Boilerplate

-A lightweight and secure authentication boilerplate built on **CodeIgniter 3/4**.
+A lightweight and secure authentication boilerplate built on **CodeIgniter**.
 This boilerplate provides a ready-to-use foundation for user login, registration, and session management, designed to follow best security practices.

 ## 🚀 Features